deltaquebec/dquigley.dev/research.md

 permalink: /research/
 ---

-My theoretical research is highly interdisciplinary, spanning linguistics, mathematics, philosophy, and computer science.
+My research is highly interdisciplinary, spanning linguistics, mathematics, philosophy, and computer science.
 My work explores the theoretical fundamentals of well-defined and grounded foundations for explainable and human-interpretable artificial intelligence and language processing.
 My professional research interests include the following: category-theoretic morphisms in lingusitic semantics; non-Euclidean geometries for data representation; neural network theory.

 ### Category-theoretic morphisms in linguistic semantics